qwe2820435o2/SceneGuide/Design/Large Table Splitting Design/Large Table Splitting Design (5) - Switch Operations.md

 Step by step switch to new lookup table according to business priority

 **Verify that queries are all toggled**
+> Monitor the sql statement to know whether all businesses are quering the new table

 ```
+sql monitoring for tables
 ```